Cougar Town season 1

-The first season of Cougar Town, an American television series, began airing on September 23, 2009, and concluded on May 19, 2010, after Modern Family and before Eastwick (TV series).
+The first season of Cougar Town, an American television series, began airing on September 23, 2009, and concluded on May 19, 2010, after Modern Family and before Eastwick.
 Season one regular cast members include Courteney Cox, Christa Miller, Busy Philipps, Brian Van Holt, Dan Byrd, Ian Gomez, and Josh Hopkins.
 The sitcom was created by Bill Lawrence and Kevin Biegel.

 The series began production on April 29, 2009.
 It was originally supposed to air on Tuesdays, but postponed to Wednesday nights.